 FBA Monthly and Long-Term Storage Fee

-And 62 more different types of fees (yes, Shopkeeper tracks all of them for you!)
+And 62 more different types of Amazon fees (yes, Shopkeeper tracks all of them for you!)

 If you’ve managed to read this far, you’ve probably understood the importance of adhering to certain metrics or KPIs used by Amazon.
 These supposed rules—which are most than just rules—provide valuable insights into business and provide ample opportunities for financial success.

-Shopkeeper offers 4 different monthly subscription plans based on sellers’ needs and sales velocity.
+Shopkeeper offers four different monthly subscription plans based on sellers’ needs and sales velocity.
 It’s simple to use.

 Here’s what Dana has to say about Shopkeeper: